zdravkov/kendo-docs/web/menu/overview.md

 ## Shrink the Menu to exactly fit the root items

-The Menu renders as an `<ul>`, which is a [block element](http://quirksmode.org/css/css2/display.html) and expands horizontally by default.
+The Menu renders as a `UL` element and expands horizontally by default.
-If a horizontal Menu is wider than then total width of its root items, a blank space will remain visible on the right.
-In order to remove this space, you can use CSS:
+If a horizontal Menu is wider than the total width of its root items, a blank space will remain visible on the right.
+In order to remove this space, you can use the following CSS rules:

     #menu-id /* for a specific menu instance */